-- Only approved schemes and provisions from the February 2022 budget process and subsequent approvals brought to Members are included.
+- Only approved schemes and provisions from the February 2023 budget process and subsequent approvals brought to Members are included.
 The current position shows General Fund capital receipts largely being used by 2025/26.
 If any new projects or schemes do come forward, it is assumed they will attract sufficient funding and/or have a positive business case with a minimum return of 1%. - Any scheme inclusion in the Programme over and above this core annual expenditure needs to be considered carefully for inclusion in future programmes.
 This happens on a case-by-case basis to determine if they meet corporate objectives.
 Business cases must evidence the required 1% return in the case of self-funded schemes, or show delivery in conjunction with other agencies/partners.
-Some schemes will come with no funding but may still be necessary. - The introduction of £300,000 per year as a revenue contribution to capital in 2023/24 (then increasing to £500,000 in future years) will assist in supporting the capital programme and for any spends without a sufficient supporting business case.
+Some schemes will come with no funding but may still be necessary, for example IT improvements and asset refurbishments. - The introduction of £300,000 per year baseline as a revenue contribution to capital in 2023/24 (then increasing to £500,000 in future years) will assist in supporting the capital programme and for any spends without a sufficient supporting business case.
+Revenue contributions are all committed until 2027/28.